 Depersonalization - A distortion in how one's own body and Self feel.

-What is this "lump of flesh" that is "Me"?
-Another DP sufferer once described this very well as a "stinging existential angst."
-But this is not a philosophical, intellectual exercise (such as a Sartre-like discussion re: the nature of "being").
+Other DP sufferers describe this very well as a "stinging existential angst" yet this is not a manifestation of some philosophical, intellectual exercise (such as a Sartre-like discussion re: the nature of "being").
 This is endless questioning about the nature of my very existence, and the thoughts seem to come in tandem with my perceptual distortions.
 This is also not “solipsism syndrome” -- another misunderstood philosophical contract.

 I feel at all times that I am dreaming, or more specifically that I am half-awake and incapable of pulling myself into reality.
 When interacting with others I feel as though they are on the other side of an invisible barrier or pane of glass.
 I feel I can't connect with them though I hear, see, and understand what they are doing and saying.
 I of course appear "perfectly fine" and "normal" to those interacting with me.